awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 *<domain\_name>*
 The fully qualified domain name\.
 This is used to test the forest and domain functional levels\.
 If you exclude the domain name, the functional levels won't be tested\.
 *<server\_IP\_address>*
-The IP address of a domain controller in your on\-premises domain\.
+The IP address of a domain controller in your existing domain\.
 The ports will be tested against this IP address\.
 If you exclude the IP address, the ports won't be tested\.

    This test app determines if the necessary ports are open from the VPC to your domain, and also verifies the minimum forest and domain functional levels\.